regnaio/udp-ws/README.md

   - `server/`
     - `ts/` contains server-side `UDPWebSocketServer.ts` and `WebSocketServerHandler.ts`

 If you want Javascript sources, in `src/`, run `npm run build` to compile TypeScript to Javascript in `src/client/js/` and `src/server/js/`.
-Feel free to use [webpack](https://webpack.js.org/) or [rollup](https://rollupjs.org/guide/en/) for browser compatibility (on the client side) and minification.
+Feel free to use [webpack](https://webpack.js.org/) or [rollup](https://rollupjs.org/guide/en/) for browser compatibility (on the client side) and/or minification.

 <br>